Nov. 6-7, 2025 - 18th Diabetes in Pregnancy Study Group - From Lab to Labor: Advancing Diabetes Care

 Breakout B: Social Determinants of Health and Diabetes

-Speakers: Scott Sullivan, MD and Antonio Saad, MD
+Speakers: Scott Sullivan, MD & Antonio Saad, MD

 Inova Center for Personalized Health Conference Center (ICPH)